vinceskahan/v5wiki/Transfer-from-sqlite-to-MySQL.md

 The first is more general and can be done standalone.
 The second is simpler, but requires access to the rest of weewx.

-*Please note that the `python-MySQL` module is required to use weeWX with a MySQL database.*
+*Please note that the `python-mysqldb` module is required to use weeWX with a MySQL database.*

 ******************
 Dumping to SQL